Maximum Likelihood Estimates of Parameters in Generalized Gamma Distribution with SeLF Algorithm: Acknowledgement

 I would like to express my sincere gratitude to Professor Guoliang Tian and his PhD student Xunjian Li for their invaluable guidance and assistance throughout the course of this research.
 Without their support, I would not have been able to complete this thesis.
 In particular, their development of the SeLF algorithm and US algorithm has made it possible for me to investigate this new topic related to the maximum likelihood estimation of the parameters in the generalized Gamma distribution.

 I would also like to thank my roommate Xujian Chen for his unwavering support and companionship during the difficult times of this research.
-His help in reviewing the complex mathematical derivations has been essential to avoid many errors and allowed me to complete this thesis successfully.
+His help in reviewing the complex mathematical derivations has been essential to avoiding many errors and has allowed me to complete this thesis successfully.

-Finally, I would like to express my gratitude to all the faculty members of Department of Statistics and Data Science, Department of Mathematics and Department of Computer Science and Engineering at Southern University of Science and Technology who have contributed to my academic growth.
+Finally, I would like to express my gratitude to all the faculty members of the Department of Statistics and Data Science, the Department of Mathematics, and the Department of Computer Science and Engineering at Southern University of Science and Technology who have contributed to my academic growth.
 This research has broadened my horizons and enhanced my knowledge and skills, and I am deeply grateful for this invaluable experience.

 Thank you all for your support and encouragement.